Make the Most of 529 Plans for College (Part 2)

 Narrowing the Playing Field

 If your head is swimming by now, wondering how you’re going to compare and contrast plans nationwide, I’ve got some good news for you.
-Morningstar provides excellent resources in the Save for College area of its website.
+Morningstar provides excellent resources on its website.
 Another fine resource is www.SavingforCollege.com, which offers multiple tools for running comparisons on different plans.

 In addition, we strongly advise you to conduct a thorough, personalized due diligence with the guidance of a professional advisor before investing in a 529 plan or any other investment vehicle The state plans that meet all of the above considerations – including a customizable glide path and availability of Dimensional Fund Advisors’ evidence-based fund line-up – are very few and far between.
 Which one, if any, is right for you and your family?
 Give us a call, and we’ll figure that out together.